Counting eigenvalues of Schr\"odinger operators using the landscape function: Main results

 Combining the above theorem with the property that $u$ varies slowly, we further derive an analogous result to \cite[Corollary 0.11]{She2}.

 \begin{cor} Let $V$ be as in Theorem \ref{thm:main}.
-Then $H$ has discrete spectrum if and only if $\lim_{R \rightarrow \infty} \Vert u \Vert_{L^\infty(\mathbb{R}^d\setminus B(0,R))} =0$. \end{cor} We will present the proofs in Section \ref{sect:bathtub}, while in Section \ref{sect:cor} we concentrate on the case where $V$ is a polynomial.
+Then the spectrum of $H$ is discrete if and only if $\lim_{R \rightarrow \infty} \Vert u \Vert_{L^\infty(\mathbb{R}^d\setminus B(0,R))} =0$. \end{cor} We will present the proofs in Section \ref{sect:bathtub}, while in Section \ref{sect:cor} we concentrate on the case where $V$ is a polynomial.
 For polynomial potentials one can further analyze the landscape function.
 In particular, one has the following:

 \begin{cor} Let $V$ be a polynomial that is bounded from below.
-Then $H$ has discrete spectrum if and only if none of the partial derivatives of $V$ vanishes identically. \end{cor}
+Then the spectrum of $H$ is discrete if and only if none of the directional derivatives of $V$ vanishes identically. \end{cor}

 If the condition of the last corollary is violated, then the corresponding operator has no eigenvalues.
-Indeed, we can assume without loss of generality that the polynomial does not depend on the last variable.
+Indeed, after conjugating with a suitable rotation, we can assume without loss of generality that the polynomial does not depend on the last variable.
 We define $\widetilde{V}(x_1, \dots, x_{d-1}) = V(x_1, \dots, x_d)$.
-By taking a Fourier transform in the last variable, we get that the Friedrichs extension $H$ of $-\Delta +V$ is isometrically isomorphic to the direct integral
+By taking a Fourier transform in the last variable, we get that the Friedrichs extension $H$ of $-\Delta +V$ is unitarily equivalent to the direct integral

 where $\widetilde{H}=-\Delta_{\mathbb{R}^{d-1}} + \widetilde{V}$.
 It follows from \cite[Theorem XIII.85]{RS4} that $\sigma(H)=[\min \sigma(\widetilde{H}), \infty)$ and $H$ admits no eigenvalue.

 Finally, we point out that Theorem \ref{thm:main} together with \eqref{eq:equivum} below recover the result of Shen \cite[Theorem 0.9]{She2} in our class of potentials and in the absence of a magnetic potential.